vppillai/h3Docs/system/net/docs/interface.md

 **Parameters**

-obj 	- SYS NET object handle, returned from SYS_NET_Open
-*paramType* - Reserved for future use  data		- 0/ 1 currently used only for enabling/ disabling the auto reconnect feature
+obj 	- SYS NET object handle, returned from SYS_NET_Open<br> *paramType* - Reserved for future use<br> data		- 0/ 1 currently used only for enabling/ disabling the auto reconnect feature <br>

 **Returns**